 Some benefits of a Gantt chart for business planning include:

-- Better tracking of tasks: Gantt charts help you keep track of tasks in real-time, ensuring you or your team can work through the right assignments quickly.
+- Better task tracking: Gantt charts help you keep track of tasks in real-time, ensuring you or your team can work through the right assignments quickly.

-- Understanding dependencies and overlapping work: Laying out all the necessary tasks on a Gantt chart lets you see where tasks are dependent on others — which means you have to complete one task before moving to another.
+- Full transparency of dependencies: Gantt charts make it easy to indicate and understand which tasks are dependent on others — i.e. if you have to complete one task before moving to another.
 It also helps you understand when teams can tackle tasks simultaneously, so they can get more done.

-- Increased knowledge of where to delegate: If you see tasks that can run simultaneously, you know you can’t do both yourself.
+- Increased insight for delegation: If you see tasks that can run simultaneously, you know you can’t do both yourself.
 This can be a clue that it’s time to delegate some work to others.

-- Improved reliance on realistic timelines: Gantt charts force you to apply start and end dates to the entire project or effort, as well as all tasks that are part of it.
+- Creation of realistic timelines: Gantt charts force you to apply start and end dates to the entire project or effort, as well as all tasks that are part of it.
 Forcing you to think about how long each task might take helps ensure you understand how long the overall process might take.

-monday.com’s robust Work OS includes Gantt chart templates and tools and plenty of project management functions.
+monday.com’s robust Work OS includes a designated Gantt View — as one of 8+ views —, Gantt chart templates, and plenty of other project management functions for business planning.

-monday.com Gantt chart and other features for business planning
+Gantt charts and other features for business planning on monday.com

 Whether you’re collaborating on a business plan document with others, are ready to market your business idea on social media, or want to integrate other software to manage business processes, monday.com can help.
 Here are some monday.com features you might use for business planning and management: